Syedjavvad24/fake-appliaction-detection/README.md

 # fake-appliaction-detection
-This is My Final Year B.Tech in Computrer Engineering
+This is My Final Year B.Tech in Computer Engineering